 Welcome to Pay it Forward Gift Vouchers

-A voucher created to support the homeless and other people in need through independent businesses without giving them money.
+A voucher created to support people in need through businesses without giving them money.

 Currently only available in Cambridge but looking to expand to other towns and cities with the right support.